E. C. Warriner: Women's suffrage

 In addition to supporting non-violent dispute resolution, Warriner also supported the enfranchisement of women prior to the enactment of the 19th Amendment.
 He was a member of the Michigan Equal Suffrage Association and a President of its local chapter.
 Women's suffrage appeared as a Michigan referendum in 1912.
 It failed, and in 1913 the Michigan Equal Suffrage Association claimed that the failure was due to election fraud.
 In a speech delivered in 1914, Warriner stated "I am fully persuaded in my own mind of the justice of the demand of the women for a right to vote."

 Interest in classical philosophy

 A student of the classics, Warriner wrote an essay on the ideas of Socrates.
 He also spoke on the importance of Greek Philosophy.

 Writings

-Warriner wrote many essays and contributed to various journals while Superintendent of Public Schools of Saginaw and President of Central State Normal School.
+Warriner wrote essays and contributed to various journals while Superintendent of Public Schools of Saginaw and President of Central State Normal School.